About Us

 Each Cub Scout typically attends two meetings per month:

-• Pack meetings are usually the second Sunday of each month, 4:00-5:15 PM, and are attended by all Cub Scouts of all grade levels (K-5th).
-At pack meetings we discuss upcoming campouts and special events; recognize achievements; and participate in a fun activity or game suitable for all grade levels.
-Pack meetings are led by a parent volunteer Cubmaster.
+Pack meetings are usually the second Sunday of each month, 4:00-5:15 PM, and are attended by Cub Scouts of all grade levels (K-5th).
+At Pack meetings we discuss upcoming campouts and special events; recognize achievements; and participate in a fun activity or game suitable for all grade levels.
+Pack meetings are led by a parent-volunteer Cubmaster.

-Parents are generally requested to be present at meetings to help the leaders with supervision and instruction, especially when their Cub Scout is younger and needs more personalized attention.
+Parents are requested to be present at all meetings and events to help the leaders with supervision and instruction, especially for younger Cub Scouts who typically need more personalized attention.

 Camping & Overnight Trips